projectcontour/contour/design/tls-certificate-delegation.md

 If the appropriate secret delegation is in place Contour will use the fully qualified secret name as if it were in the same namespace as the Ingress object.

-_Note_: `kubectl` currently permits `spec.tlc.secretName` to contain a forward slash (`/`) but it is currently interpreted by Contour as part of the Secret object's name, not a separator.
+_Note_: `kubectl` currently permits `spec.tls.secretName` to contain a forward slash (`/`) but it is currently interpreted by Contour as part of the Secret object's name, not a separator.

 ### IngressRoute extensions